postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 To enable domain capture, navigate to Postman and select **Team** > **Team Settings** in the upper-right.
 Select **Authentication** in the left sidebar.

-Confirm your team has enabled SSO and SCIM provisioning.
+Confirm your team has only SSO auth method enabled.
 Then, select the **Domains** tab.

 > Your team must only have SAML based SSO auth methods enabled to set up domain capture.
+Alternative auth methods such as Postman or Google login must be disabled.

 Select **Add Domain**.
 Enter the domain or subdomain you'd like to add, then select **Generate Verification Records**. <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg" width="15px" style="vertical-align:middle;margin-bottom:5px"> **Copy** the **TXT record** and add it to your domain's DNS configuration.